-The open estuary and river mouth at the coast are your start point, however the official route starts at the Starcross ferry point and you walk upriver.
-This is a haven for bird watchers and mariners alike, gentle walking allows you to watch the boats, birds and local wildlife at its best as you stroll.
+The open estuary and river mouth at the coast are your starting point, however the official route begins at the Starcross ferry point and you walk upriver.
+This is a haven for bird watchers and mariners alike; gentle walking allows you to watch the boats, birds and local wildlife at its best as you stroll.
 Powderham Castle is a natural stopping point for some exploration of the history of the area before taking to the Exeter Canal towpath into the busy city.

 You may choose to spend a day exploring Exeter as there is plenty to keep you occupied in this ancient city.
 If you decide to get on your way, a short visit to the Cathedral is a must before heading out of the bustling city into open fields and meadows.
 The route crosses the river several times with outstanding views of the valley, finally opening out into a wider and flatter walk around Brampford Speke with its interesting churchyard.
 End the day in the pretty village of Thorverton once a busy coaching point on the road between London and Cornwall.

 Road walking starts the day, but as you head towards Bickleigh Castle you find yourself dropping back to the valley floor.
 The gardens at the castle are renowned within the local area, so you may wish to stop awhile to check them out.
 The route continues through woodlands until reaching the impressive town of Tiverton.
 Once a thriving trading post, the town boasts some impressive and historic architecture and another castle, built in the 11th century; history abounds within its walls.